ahmetb/kubectx/README.md

 ### Interactive mode

-If you want `kubectx` and `kubens` commands to present you an interactive menu with fuzzy searching, you just need to [install `fzf`](https://github.com/junegunn/fzf) in your PATH.
+If you want `kubectx` and `kubens` commands to present you an interactive menu with fuzzy searching, you can do in either of two ways

+* [Install
+`fzf`](https://github.com/junegunn/fzf) in your PATH.
+ * OR [Install `sk`](https://github.com/lotabout/skim) in your PATH and set environment variable `PICKER` to `sk`

 ![kubectx interactive search with fzf](img/kubectx-interactive.gif)

 If you have `fzf` installed, but want to opt out of using this feature, set the environment variable `KUBECTX_IGNORE_FZF=1`.

+> Note: skim support in kubectx and kubens is only in go binary.

-If you want to keep `fzf` interactive mode but need the default behavior of the command, you can do it using Unix composability:
+If you want to keep `fzf` or `sk` interactive mode but need the default behavior of the command, you can do it using Unix composability:
 ```
 kubectx | cat
 ```